 The process began with wood turning the wooden vase.
-Next I insert color pencils around the body and carve a stipple texture around the entire surface with a power carver.
+Next I insert color pencils around the body and carve the stipple texture around the entire surface with a power carver.
 The Award Winning Colored Pencil Vase then receives a strong bleach solution.
-This removes the wood color and creates the bone like white surface.
-At this point the vase no longer looks like wood, but ceramic.
+This removes the wood color and creates the bone white surface.
+At this point the vase no longer looks like wood, but porcelain.

-One of the themes I pursue is to change the look of wood so that it appears to be something else.
+One of the themes that I often pursue is to change the look of wood so that it appears to be something else.
 When the viewer cannot identify the item as wood then I have achieved my goal.
-Here is a link to another item where I want the wood to appear as an antique copper vase. https://www.aaturning.com/2013/04/02/_6/
+Here is another item where I want the wood to appear as an antique copper vase.

 There are many wood turners who are critical of this process.
 They believe that wood is sacred and should look like wood.
 The call themselves Wood Purists.
-For me wood is a canvas and manipulation is open season.
+For me wood is a canvas and open for manipulation.
 Can you imagine an art movement demanding only white canvas?
-There would not be any paintings.
+There would be no paintings.